Thank You for your gift to jelf, Your donation helps shape the future of Jewish students in need.

 Thomas S.

-Jacksonville University“My JELF loan is giving me the opportunity to study education.
-Knowing the Jewish community is supporting my education and helping me accomplish my dream of going to college is very comforting.
+Jacksonville University“My JELF loan has given me the opportunity to study education.
+Knowing the Jewish community supported my education and helped me accomplish my dream of going to college has been very comforting.
 Thank you for believing in me.
-It is a wonderful feeling that the Jewish community is behind me and is helping me accomplish my goal of becoming a future educator.”
+It is a wonderful feeling that the Jewish community was behind me and helped me accomplish my goal of becoming a future educator.”

 When I was adopted in 6th grade, the Jewish community welcomed me with open arms.
 With the continued support of the Jewish community and the JELF loan, I was able to choose the perfect college for me and not worry about how to pay for school.
 This has helped me make a dream come true by attending college.”